freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 parentheses.

 .. note:: With a *Source Interface* displayed in French (for example), *Sources*
-          submitting documents are likely to expect a journalist fluent in French to be available to read the documents and follow up in that language.
+          submitting documents are likely to expect a *Journalist* fluent in French to be available to read the documents and follow up in that language.